-Considering the economic circumstances post the COVID-19 outbreak, QCB has encouraged banks in Qatar to delay repayments for affected sectors, via circular issues throughout the year, pursuant to which the Bank has delayed repayments of certain SME and Corporate customers.
-In line with the requirements of the FAS, the Bank amortizes the remaining amount of the deferred profit over the remaining period of the financing facilities.
+Considering the economic circumstances post the COVID-19 outbreak, QCB has encouraged banks in Qatar to delay repayments for affected sectors, via circular issued on 22 March 2020 and subsequent circulars, pursuant to which the Group has delayed repayments of certain SME and Corporate customers.
+In line with the requirements of the FAS, the Group amortizes the remaining amount of the deferred profit over the remaining period of the financing facilities.